Nathan Sykes: 2015–present: Unfinished Business

+2025: Ultraviolet

+On 17 October 2025, Sykes released his second studio album, Ultraviolet.
+The album later reached number 58 on the UK Albums Sales Chart.

 Personal life

 In the summer of 2012, he dated Dionne Bromfield.
 He also dated Ariana Grande from August to December 2013.

 In December 2022, Sykes announced his engagement to his long-term girlfriend, Charlotte Burke.

+He was diagnosed with autism in 2024.
+He opened up about living with it in 2025.